bijoutrouvaille/oppeosdocs/help/howto/signup.md

 ![SignUp4](/help/howto/SignUP4.jpg)

-Once you understand the agreemment and have successfully navigated a Zombie Apocalypse, please click "I Agree."
+Once you understand the agreemment and have successfully navigated the legaleze, please click "I Agree."

 ![SignUp5](/help/howto/SignUP5.jpg)